 Easy Vegan Bean Enchiladas

-These simple yet satisfying bean enchiladas are great for busy weeknights.
-Easy to assemble, then just add your favorite toppings!
+Simple yet satisfying refried bean enchiladas!
+Easy to assemble, then just add your favorite toppings.

 Servings6 large enchiladas

 - 30 oz. can black beans (two 15 oz. cans)